pydantic/pydantic-ai/docs/install.md

 ### Gemini

-To use Google's Gemini models through their `generativelanguage.googleapis.com` API, go to [aistudio.google.com](https://aistudio.google.com/) and follow your nose until you find the place to generate an API key.
+[`GeminiModel`][pydantic_ai.models.gemini.GeminiModel] let's you use the Google's Gemini models through their `generativelanguage.googleapis.com` API.

 !!! warning "For prototyping only"
     Google themselves refer to this API as the "hobby" API, I've received 503 responses from it a number of times.
     The API is easy to use and useful for prototyping and simple demos, but I would not rely on it in production.

     If you want to run Gemini models in production, you should use the [VertexAI API](#gemini-via-vertexai) described below.

+To use `GeminiModel`, go to [aistudio.google.com](https://aistudio.google.com/) and follow your nose until you find the place to generate an API key.

 #### environment variable